bpmn-io/bpmn-js-integration/README.md

 ## Setup

-> :warning: You must have NodeJS and a Java JDK installed for the following steps to work.
+> :warning: You must have NodeJS, and a Java JDK installed for the following steps to work.

 Install dependencies: